AndruTRADX/pokedux/README.md

 The application has a search bar that allows the user to search for Pokemons by name.
 When the user starts typing in the search bar, the list of Pokemons is filtered to show only the Pokemons that match the search query.

 Each Pokemon card displays the name, types, and sprite of the Pokemon.
-Clicking on a Pokemon card takes the user to a details page that displays additional information about that Pokemon, such as its weight, height, and abilities.
+Clicking on a Pokemon card takes the user to a details page that displays additional information about that Pokemon: stats, and abilities.

 The application state is managed with Redux.
 When the Pokemons are first loaded, they are stored in the Redux state so that another API request is not necessary if the user returns to the main page.
 The Redux state also stores the current search query so that the list of Pokemons can be filtered accordingly.